mbfriske/Tax_Reduce_App/README.md

     * Using Logistic Regression, KNN, Decision Tree, Random Forest, and Support Vector Machine models we are able to predict the your eligibity to appeal for alower tax rate
     * Support Vector Machine model is the most accurate for predicting the outcome *Set up dynamic website with bootstrap formating, using HTML, CSS, Javascript.
-*Using Python Flask App, connect to server and run SQL queries to connect data to website bases on user input.
+*Using Python Flask App to connect to server and SQLAlquemy to run SQL queries, connected data to website based on user inputs.